gandf/slick-rss/README.md

-# Welcome to Slick RSS, the news reader extension for Google Chrome.
+# Welcome to Slick RSS
+###The news reader extension for Google Chrome.